particle-iot/docs/src/content/en/shared/firmware.md

   delay(200);
 }
 ```
-Currently, up to 10 Spark variables may be defined and each variable name is limited to a max of 12 characters.
+Currently, up to 10 cloud variables may be defined and each variable name is limited to a max of 12 characters.

 There are three supported data types: